 - Set Up Permissions and Rules

 Maybe you’re having trouble tracking who is printing what.
 In this case, you may want to set up user permissions and restrictions.
 This is a great way to get costs under control and monitor excess use.

 The easiest way to set up permissions is simply to lock down the printer.
 To print or make copies, users will be required to enter a passcode or identification number.
 You can then track print jobs by individual users and identify ways to optimize your environment.

 Some more sophisticated print devices, like multifunction printers built using Xerox’s ConnectKey technology, use more advanced filters and permissions.
 These features let you further track and control printing.
 With ConnectKey you can restrict printer access by user, department, or even time of day.
 Different users and groups can have individual permissions – so Accounting can only print in B&W duplex mode, for instance, and Sales can only print before 5 PM.

 How many printers does your office have?
 For many businesses, the answer is “too many.”
 Many businesses give each employee a printer.
 Others have multiple printers where one would suffice, or they may have separate printers, copiers and scanners.
 Consolidating devices can simplify your print environment and save you time and money.

 The first step in device consolidation is deciding what you really need.
 Most offices, for example, don’t need to give employees personal printers.
 Replacing ten employee printers with one central device saves power, reduces technical issues, and makes cost tracking easier.
-Furthermore, you can replace standalone equipment such as scanners or fax machines with a single multi function unit to integrate these capabilities.
+Furthermore, you can replace standalone equipment such as scanners or fax machines with a single multi-function printer to integrate these capabilities.